Pepe the Frog: Kek

 During the 2016 United States presidential election, Kek became associated with alt-right politics.
 Kek is associated with the occurrence of repeating digits, known as "dubs", "trips", "quads", among other terms, in the sequential codes assigned to posts made on 4chan, as if he had the ability to influence reality through Internet memes.

 Online message boards such as 4chan first noted a similarity between Kek and Pepe.
 The phrase is widely used and 4chan users see Kek as the "'god' of memes".
-The phrase then became associated with the Egyptian deity of the same name.
+The phrase then became associated with the Egyptian deity Kek.

 "Esoteric Kekism" references the "Esoteric Hitlerism" of writer Savitri Devi.
 Esoteric Kekism, also called "the Cult of Kek", is a parody religion worshipping Pepe the Frog, which sprang from the similarity of the slang term for laughter, "kek", and the name of the ancient Egyptian frog god of darkness, Kek.
 This deity, in turn, was associated with Pepe the Frog on internet forums.
 The Internet meme has its origin on the internet message forum 4chan and other chans, and the board /pol/ in particular.
 Kek references are closely associated with Trump and the alt-right, and the Kek-Flag was spotted at the 2021 storming of the Capitol.

+In January 2025, Elon Musk briefly changed his username on X to Kekius Maximus, with a profile image of Pepe in Roman military dress, and sent up the value of the memecoin.